phpDocumentor/phpDocumentor/docs/guides/docblocks.rst

 Annotations
 +++++++++++

-In addition to the above you might also encounter :term:`Annotations` when viewing DocBlocks.
-An :term:`Annotation` is a specialized form of tag that not only documents a specific aspect of the associated element but also influences the way the application behaves.
+In addition to the above you might also encounter Annotations when viewing DocBlocks.
+An Annotation is a specialized form of tag that not only documents a specific aspect of the associated element but also influences the way the application behaves.